Brennmeister/Unbalance-Calculator/README.md

 # Unbalance-Calculator
-Core Files for the model based calculation of static unbalance
+Core Files for the model based calculation of static and dynamic unbalances in a rigid model